pieterclaerhout/go-james/README.md

 Using the `go-james` tool, you can automate and streamline this process.
 The tool will take care of initializing your project, running your project, debugging it, building it and running the tests.

+You should be using `go-james` if:

+* you're tired of setting up your projects manually
+* you don't want to have to specify the main package every time you want build or run your project
+* you keep on forgetting how to setup debugging [Visual Studio Code](https://code.visualstudio.com)
+* you don't want to setup your tasks file manually in [Visual Studio Code](https://code.visualstudio.com)
+* you want to have the Git revision, branch name and version number automatically in your project
+* you're tired of manually writing Makefiles to build, test and run your project
+* you want a better way to do tasks before and after the build than writing non-portable shell scripts
+* you want an easy way to cross-compile for all common GOOS/GOARCH combinations
+* you want a way to build, run and test your project in a cross-platform manner

 ---

 <!-- TOC depthFrom:2 -->